 - Draft letter for editing (Word document)

-The VUMC Office of Research does not typically handle letters of support for R01s, however if there are specific instructions requiring an institutional letter of support in the program announcement please reach out.
+The VUMC Office of Research does not typically handle letters of support for R01s, however if an institutional letter of support is required by the program announcement please reach out.

 Templates and style guide:

 The following documents are working drafts available for your use in preparing draft letters.
 They are offered as guidance, not rules.
 We welcome feedback and suggestions.
 Please send any comments to Katelyn Poole.